Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 When a winning proof is found, the computer that discovered earns the right to generate a new "block" in the blockchain.
 This block contains a pointer to the previous block, a list of valid transactions, as well as the winning hash.
 All nodes are required to accept the heaviest chain (the one which required the most work).
 Therefore, all nodes will accept the new block, and the proof-of-work lottery begins anew.

 Each proof takes an average of 10 minutes to generate.
 As more computers join the network, the average amount of time to generate a proof will decrease.
 This brings us to another of Satoshi's simple and elegant ideas: the difficulty adjustment.
 Every 2016 blocks (two weeks, on average) the proof-of-work algorithm automatically adjusts how difficult it is to find a proof.
 It accomplishes this by increasing or decreasing the required number of leading zeros in a generated hash.
-The result is that the average time required to find a proof will always be 10 minutes, no matter how many computers decide to start or stop partipating in the proof-of-work lottery.
+The result is that the average time required to find a proof will always be 10 minutes, no matter how many computers decide to start or stop participating in the proof-of-work lottery.

 With this consensus mechanism in place, attacking the network becomes very difficult.
 If an attacker wants to "rewrite history" by creating an alternative blockchain, they'll need to create new blocks faster than the honest actors in the system.
 Because of the proof of work that is required to create each block, the attacker will need to generate hashes faster than all other computers in the network, combined.
 This is known as a "51% attack" and is discussed in greater detail later in section [TODO].